MattTheTekie/extras/firefox-extensions/firefox-new-tab-redirect/README.md

 Notice:

-How it works: when you open a new tab, the extension creates a new tab with your website address and closes the current one (redirect)
+How it works: when you open a new tab, the extension tab creates a new tab with your website address and closes the current one (redirect)

 Broken functionality: when selected "Bookmarks Toolbar -> Only Show on New Tab" that not showing, because opened extension in new tab make redirect (creating a new tab) and immediately closed.
 One solution: Bookmarks Toolbar -> Always Show.